stancl/tenancy-docs/docs/source/v2/difference-between-this-package-and-others.blade.md

 This means that you can also integrate with any packages you would normally use, without any difficulties.

 We believe that this seamless approach to multi-tenancy is consistent with Laravel's "developer happiness from download to deploy".

-## Which one should you use?

-If you want to implement multi-tenancy yourself by writing package-specific tenant-aware code, use tenancy/multi-tenant.

-If you want to be assisted in writing your own tenancy implementation, use tenancy/tenancy (currently in alpha).

-If you want to focus on writing your application instead of tenancy implementations, and have no problems trying to integrate other packages, use stancl/tenancy.